A machine learning approach to galaxy properties: joint redshift-stellar mass probability distributions with Random Forest: Introduction

 \section{Introduction}

-The next generation of photometric surveys such as the Rubin Observatory Legacy Survey of Space and Time (LSST; \citealt{lsst}) and \emph{Euclid} \citep{euclid} will observe billions of galaxies.
-The sheer amount of data generated will enable studies ranging from the cosmic large-scale structure (LSS), to the formation and evolution of galaxies, to be conducted in unprecedented detail; ultimately leading to a transformation in our understanding of the Universe.
-However, one of the key challenges will be developing algorithms which can quickly and reliably extract physical properties and redshifts of galaxies.
+The next generation of photometric surveys such as the Rubin Observatory Legacy Survey of Space and Time (LSST; \citealt{lsst}) and \emph{Euclid} \citep{euclid} will observe billions of galaxies. \thefootnote The sheer amount of data generated will enable studies ranging from the cosmic large-scale structure, to the formation and evolution of galaxies, to be conducted in unprecedented detail; ultimately leading to a transformation in our understanding of the Universe.
+However, one of the key challenges will be developing algorithms that can quickly and reliably extract physical properties and redshifts of galaxies.

 The success of many scientific analyses critically hinges on redshift measurements.
 For example, redshifts are required in weak lensing tomography \citep{hu}; one of the primary probes to unveil the nature of dark energy.
-As a result, a large number of methods now exist to estimate redshifts from photometric data (photo-zs) \citep[see][for a review]{salvato}.
-In general, they are either physically motivated or data-driven.
+As a result, a large number of methods now exist to estimate redshifts from photometric data (photo-\textit{z}s) \citep[see][for a review]{salvato}.
+In general, they are either physically motivated or data driven.